 Project management in ITSM

-Project management will play a very important role in IT Service Management, because even ITSM’s focus is on achieving outcomes that is customer satisfaction with respect to incident resolution and closure, service request fulfilment and closure, change implementation and closure, problem resolution and closure, etc. in defined timelines, cost, scope and quality parameters.
+Project management will play a vital role in IT Service Management because even ITSM’s focus is on achieving outcomes that are customer satisfaction concerning incident resolution and closure, service request fulfillment and closure, change implementation and closure, problem resolution and closure, etc. in defined timelines, cost, scope, and quality parameters.

-As project management has five phases initiation, planning, execution, monitoring and closure; in the same way, ITSM can be categorized into five phases as service strategy, service design, service transition, service operations, and continual service improvement.
+As project management has five phases initiation, planning, execution, monitoring, and closure; in the same way, ITSM can be categorized into five: stages service strategy, service design, service transition, service operations, and continual service improvement.

-Though we cannot map the five phases of project management to IT service management, yet the phases, processes, principles and best practices of project management can be implemented in all the 26 processes and 4 functions of ITSM.
+We cannot map the five phases of project management to IT service management.
+Yet, the stages, processes, principles, and best practices of project management can be implemented in all the 26 processes and 4 functions of ITSM.

 For example, implementing and operating incident management:

 To implement incident management as a process and execute the operations, you would need an incident manager and incident analysts as human resources, who can follow the resource management process in project management.
-To maintain quality in incident management, IT governance team can utilize the practices of project quality management from project management.
+To maintain quality in incident management, the IT governance team can utilize project quality management practices from project management.

-To maintain good communication to all the internal (problem manager, change manager, etc) and external stakeholders (like customer team), IT governance team can utilize and embed the practices of project communications and stakeholder’s management from project management.
+To maintain good communication with all the internal (problem manager, change manager, etc.) and external stakeholders (like customer team), the IT governance team can utilize and embed project communications and stakeholder management from project management.

-Likewise, one can utilize other processes like risk management, integration management, cost management into the operations of ITSM.
+Likewise, one can utilize other processes like risk management, integration management, cost management into the operation of ITSM.